MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 For more information, see [The Performance Toolkit Extension](../developer/devenv-performance-toolkit.md).

+> [!NOTE]
-NB!
-To test insert/update performance, make sure to un-install the test framework first.
+> To test insert/update performance, make sure to un-install the test framework first.
 If the test framework is installed, then no insert/update statements can utilize bulk mode and will instead run row-by-row.

 ### Performance Throughput Analysis